virtualsach/virtualsach.github.io/src/content/blog/death-of-cisco-ace.md

 tags: ["cisco", "f5", "load-balancing", "migration", "wipro", "scripting"]
 ---

-It was 2014, and I was a Technical Lead at Wipro.
-The writing was on the wall: Cisco had announced the end-of-life for their Application Control Engine (ACE) load balancers.
-For many of us who had cut our teeth on the Catalyst 6500 service modules, it was the end of an era.
-But for our client—a major bank—it was a crisis.
+> "For many of us who had cut our teeth on the Catalyst 6500 service modules, existing the ACE era was the end of a chapter.
+But for our client—a major bank—it was a crisis."

+It was 2014, and I was a **Technical Lead** at Wipro.
+Cisco had announced the end-of-life for their **Application Control Engine (ACE)** load balancers.

-We had a critical banking application running on ACE modules that needed to be migrated to F5 LTMs immediately.
+We had a critical banking application running on ACE modules that needed to be migrated to **F5 LTMs** immediately.
 The traffic couldn't stop, and the logic was complex.

-## The Concept Map: ACE Contexts vs. F5 Route Domains
+---

+# The Concept Map

 The first mental hurdle was mapping the virtualization concepts.

-In Cisco ACE, we used **Contexts** to virtualize the hardware.
-You could slice a single physical ACE module into multiple virtual load balancers, each with its own VLANs and IP space.
+In **Cisco ACE**, we used **Contexts** to virtualize the hardware.
+You could slice a single physical ACE module into multiple virtual load balancers.

-On the F5 side, the equivalent wasn't just "Administrative Partitions" (which separate config), but **Route Domains**.
+On the **F5** side, the equivalent wasn't just "Administrative Partitions."
+We needed strict network isolation.

 * **Cisco ACE Context**: Virtualizes resources + network separation.
 * **F5 Partition**: Administrative separation (RBAC).
 * **F5 Route Domain**: Strict network isolation (overlapping IPs).

-We had to design the F5 architecture to use specific Route Domains (ID %10, %20) to match the strict isolation the bank required for their DMZ and Internal zones.
+We designed the F5 architecture using **Route Domains (ID %10, %20)** to match the strict isolation required for the DMZ and Internal zones.

-## The Scripting: Tcl to iRules
+# The Scripting: Tcl to iRules

-The banking app relied heavily on Layer 7 manipulation.
+The banking app relied heavily on **Layer 7 manipulation**.

 On ACE, this was done using **Tcl scripts** embedded in the policy maps.
-F5 uses **iRules** (also Tcl-based, but with different syntax and events).
+F5 uses **iRules** (also Tcl-based, but with distinct syntax).

-Here is the exact logic we had to port: *If the URI starts with `/finance`, send to the secure pool.
+We had to port this logic: *If the URI starts with `/finance`, send to the secure pool.
 If the user-agent is mobile, redirect to `m.bank.com`.*

 ### The Old Cisco ACE Script